IJSComplexMatter/dtmm/doc/tutorial.rst

 Tutorial
 ========

 Below you will find a series of examples.
 You can run the examples by downloading the source code (see links in the image captions).
-You can also browse the `examples/` folder in the source distribution or at GitHub `repository`_, where you will find some additional examples, not covered in this tutorial.
+You can also browse the examples/ folder in the source distribution or at the GitHub `repository`_, where you will find some additional examples not covered in this tutorial.

 Jones calculus (1D)
 -------------------